Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 There are providers who try to sell you such lists and, in some cases, they even have opt-in proof that would hold up in a court of law.
 However, most email services we know of won’t let you use those kinds of lists.
 They don’t want to risk their good sender reputation, so they prohibit the use of purchased mailing lists.
 Statistics clearly show that the number of complaints is higher than the number of successful clicks for such lists.

-In the long run, your best strategy is good content.
 If your newsletter content adds value to people’s lives in some way, they will talk about, and recommend it.
-So try and stay away from sales-driven advertising emails as much as possible.
+So try and stay away from purely sales-driven advertising emails as much as possible.
 Instead, we recommend you use email marketing to invest in good customer relations.

-You can also boost your subscription numbers by offering benefits: Our sister site, ToolTester, for instance, found out that offering a free ebook to every new subscriber caused significant growth (by a factor of ten in this case).
-A pop-up can get you even further – but be careful not to annoy your readers!
-Here are some additional tips to grow your subscriber list.
+You can also boost your subscription numbers by offering benefits, aka lead magnets: in our case, offering a free ebook to every new subscriber caused significant growth (by a factor of ten in this case).
+A simple pop-up on your website can get you even further – but be careful not to annoy your visitors!

 We have a whole guide on lead generation through email marketing – it's packed full of tons of tips and best practices, so be sure to give it a read when laying out your marketing strategy.

-All you need is the right provider?
+All you need is the right provider!

 > Here’s our newsletter tool comparison